Nathan459770/Tournament/README.md

 # Tournament
-This is a PocketMine-MP plugin that implements tournaments in your server.
+This is a PocketMine-MP plugin that implements tournaments, ranks and a simple scoreboard in your server.
 This plugin was developed for Rose Network.
 <br/><br/>
 Developed by: Nathan45 <br/>
 Rose discord: https://discord.gg/SEBwjwWC4w <br/>